-– Most mothers can produce enough breast milk
+– Can most mothers produce enough breast milk?

 – You can’t breastfeed if the size and shape of your nipples is not perfect

 – Breast milk it’s better for baby’s weight and IQ

 – Breast milk shouldn’t be frozen

 – Breast size has nothing to do with milk production